-Climate and environmental issues came increasingly under the spotlight during the year, particularly at COP26 in Glasgow.
-We have already taken steps to reduce our own impact and we are also looking at ways in which we can further support Members in their own efforts to reduce their carbon footprint through the range and design of our products and services.
+Climate change is a live issue for all and your Society is no different.
+We will continue to reduce our own impact on the environment, and we will also look at additional ways in which we can support Members in their efforts to reduce their carbon footprint through the range and design of our products and services.